Euro zone yields inch towards recent highs on policy expectations | Business

 Euro zone bond yields edged back towards highs reached last week after U.S. data added to concern that interest rates will need to stay elevated for longer, and the focus turned to Wednesday's U.S. consumer prices data.

-Germany's 2-year yield, most sensitive to changes in interest rate policy, rose 2.5 bps to 3.333% after hitting its highest level since October 2008 last week at 3.393%.
-A resilient economy and commentary from policymakers pushed yields higher over the last week, Jens Peter Sørensen, chief analyst at Danske Bank, said.
+Germany's 2-year yield, most sensitive to changes in interest rate policy, rose 4 bps to 3.343% after hitting its highest level since October 2008 last week at 3.393%.
+A resilient economy and commentary from policymakers pushed yields higher over the last week, said Jens Peter Sørensen, chief analyst at Danske Bank.

 "The key driver has been hawkish comments that they're not done with rate hikes," Sørensen said.
 "Economic data, in general, has been better than expected," Sørensen added, citing Friday's U.S. labour market report.